Ramtirth19/wesellgadgets-complete/README.md

-# TechVault - Premium Refurbished Electronics Marketplace
+# MJOpenbox - Premium Refurbished Electronics Marketplace

 A full-stack MERN application for buying and selling refurbished electronics with a modern, responsive design.